Euler #5 : Folding Multiples

 to check them one by one until we reach a number that is divisible by each of

-the numbers between 1
+the numbers between 1 and 20.

 Although this version isn’t very smart, and is unbearably slow,